-Business decisions have tax consequences.
-Understanding the tax implications of the actions you take—from day-to-day activities to long-range planning—can help you conserve cash flow, run your business better, and avoid problems with the IRS.
+Business decisions have tax consequences — whether it’s investing in new business equipment, giving your employees a raise, or making contributions to the company retirement plan.
+Understanding the tax implications of the actions you take — from day-to-day activities to long-range planning — can help you conserve cash flow, run your business better, and avoid problems with the IRS.

-When just starting out, you can select the type of business entity that best suits your needs and goals.
+When you’re just starting your business, you can select the type of business entity that best suits your needs and goals.
 The five main choices are sole proprietorship, partnership, limited liability company (LLC), S corporation, and C corporation.
 The one you select depends on various factors, including:

 - The number of owners

 - Payroll issues — including payroll taxes, fringe benefits, and the opportunity for deferred compensation